bixycler/UniinfoNotes/Technical/Embeddings to webpage & Obsidian note.md

 - [[MathJax]] formulae
 - [YouTube](https://www.youtube.com/) videos

-For [[Obsidian]] note, we can embed things similar to webpage embeddings, plus...
+For [[Obsidian software]] note, we can embed things similar to webpage embeddings, plus...
 - Note & note part can be embedded with `![[note#part]]`.

 Demos